-TBCC also offers opportunities for completion at additional schools, including Oregon Tech, Linfield College, Western Governors' University, and others.
-Contact a Career Education Advisor at TBCC and the school where you intend to transfer for additional information.
+TBCC also offers opportunities at additional colleges including by not limited to Oregon Institute of Technology, Pacific University, George Fox University and Portland State University.
+Contact a career education advisor at TBCC and the school where you intend to transfer for additional information.